Aithe: Cast

+Production

+The film marked the debut of Chandrasekhar Yeleti, Ravinder and K. K. Senthilkumar as director, art director and cinematographer respectively.

 Soundtrack

 This album marked the debut of Kalyani Malik as a composer.
+Despite having only one song, the audio launch was held at 21 May 2003 at Walden in Whisper Valley.

 Reception

 Idlebrain.com reviewer Jeevi rated the film 4/5 and appreciated Yeleti's screenplay and direction."This story is a very authentic story without any surrealism or traces of inspiration in it.
 Screenplay of 'Aithe' is terrific.
 The debutant director Chandra Sekhar Eleti proves himself as the new generation director with a good technical knowledge," he stated.

 Praveen Lance Fernandez of The Times of India reviewed the Hindi version 50 Lakh and gave it 2 stars.
 He wrote: "50 Lakh has nothing to offer mainly because of its shoe-string budget and bad performances.
 But from the plot and screenplay point of view, this one definitely scores over a lot of other recent films."
 Fernandez opined that had some of the performances been better, the film would have received better acclaim.
 "The south actors are clearly uncomfortable acting in a Hindi film," he added.